PKU-Alignment/omnisafe/docs/source/index.rst

             Friendly Math
             ^^^^^^^^^^^^^
-            OmniSafe tutorial provides a **unified and standardized notation system** that allows beginners to learn the theory of Safe RL algorithms completely and systematically.
+            The OmniSafe tutorial offers a **standardized notation system** that enables beginners to acquire a complete and systematic understanding of the theory behind Safe RL algorithms.

     .. tab-item:: Solution II
         :sync: key2